cleonard1261/DAT3_Project/project.md

 ## Data Issues
 * Data is in matlab '.mat' files.
 * scipy.io.loadmat() creates a dict with np.ndarrays inside.
 * Need to go down many levels to get to data
 * Preictal and Interictal data needs to be Transposed before being loaded to tables.
 * Still researching current format of data.
 * Data may need to go through some transformations before being used in ML Algorithms.
+* Cursory look at data shows values are positive and negative integers between 1 and 50.

+## Data Questions
+1. Why negative values?
+2. Are the values just net change values from the previous measurement?
+3.

 ## Plan
 * Create 5 Dog tables and 2 Patient tables in Postgres Database.